soudeepd/soudeepd.github.io/pages/pubs.md

     </div>
 </div>

-## Research Interest:
+# Interest:

+- Time series data
+- Spatial statistics
+- Spatio-temporal modeling
-Time series data, Spatial statistics, Spatio-temporal modeling, Inference for random processes, Application of statistics in sports, especially soccer.
+- Inference for random processes
+- Application of statistics in sports, especially soccer.

 ### <a name="articles"></a>Statistical theorey and methods